-Assessment - BScHons (Nursing) Programme General information
+Assessment - BScHons (Nursing) Programme

+General information

-- Examinations will be held at the end of each semester. - A candidate shall be allowed only four scheduled attempts to complete each of the above assessments. - A repeat examination will be scheduled after 6 weeks of the release of the result. - The approval of the faculty board should be obtained before applying for the fourth attempt. - Candidate should complete the whole programme within 8 years of the period from the year of first registration. - To be awarded the BScHons (Nursing) degree a student should complete the following creditable compulsory co-courses in addition to the above mentioned assessments.
+- Semester examinations will be held at the end of each semester. - A candidate shall be allowed only four scheduled attempts to complete each of the examination. - A repeat examination will be scheduled after 6 weeks of the release of the result. - The approval of the faculty board should be obtained before applying for the fourth attempt. - A student should complete the whole programme within 8 years from the date of registration. - A student should complete the following creditable compulsory co-courses in addition to all semester examinations to award the BScHons (Nursing) degree.

-ME 1201: Proficiency in English Level I

-ME 1202: Proficiency in Computer Literacy & Information Technology

-ME 1203: Basic Tamil/Sinhala

-ME 2101: Proficiency in English Level II

-ME 3101: Peace Medicine
+ME 1201: Proficiency in English Level I ME 1202: Proficiency in Computer Literacy & Information Technology ME 1203: Basic Tamil/Sinhala ME 2101: Proficiency in English Level II ME 3101: Peace Medicine

+Eligibility:

-- Minimum 80% of attendance - Completion of End Module Assessment (EMA)
+- Minimum 80% of attendance - Should have completed all the End Module Assessments (EMAs) of the relevant semester